ArtemiyGranat/socket-chat-rs/README.md

 # Rust TUI Socket Chat (WIP)
-This is a multi-threaded client-server application that allows people to exchange information using sockets.
+This is a multithreaded client-server application that allows people to exchange information using sockets.

 * [Screenshots](#screenshots)
 * [Content](#content)